 How it works

 CLC uses a retrospective pre-test (RPT) built around these four pillars to evaluate the impact of its programs.
 Participants rate their knowledge, attitude, and skills at the end of their program compared to before the program across 16 questions.
 The charts within each accordion below indicate the percentage of participants who agreed or strongly agreed with specific outcome-related indicators before the program (pastel bars) and after the program (dark color bars).
-All 2017 programs showed double-digit percentage point increases across all 16 indicators.
+Last year, all programs showed double-digit percentage point increases across all 16 indicators.

 In addition to the immediate effects CLC programs have on participants, CLC has also investigated the long-term learning and behaviors resulting from participation in CLC programs.
 This was done by examining current alumni involvement and behaviors in their professional organizations and in their community involvement to determine if they intersect with the four guiding framework outcomes.
 This exploration also defined the lasting impact CLC programming has on participants, organizations and the community and provided insight into long-term behavioral effects of alumni in the community.

 Below is a brief (1:12 minute) video highlighting some of the findings.
 You can also read the full report.